rabbitinspace/abyss/README.md

 - Only GRUB bootloader is supported.

-After installation you'll end up with a system which you can log in into but nothing more.
-The only optional package that will be installed is `fish-shell` which is a runtime dependency and can be removed after first log in.
+After installation you'll end up with a system which you can log in into but there's nothing which can start a graphical session.
+The only optional package that will be installed is `fish-shell` which is a runtime dependency and can be removed right away.

 You can also choose to do an extended installation which includes few additional
 steps: